-In the worksheet, each 3-person team has assigned roles and objectives in developing their presentation for forming a bass fishing club.
-Within each team, one member will be the "Lead Pitch Person", one the "Presentation Organizer" and the other the "Mock School Principal".
-Have students perform online research from the links provided on the web page and other sources, then have the teams discuss and develop their presentation for forming their fishing club.
-As part of their homework and understanding, students should watch and take notes on all four (4) videos associated with this topic.
+Within the worksheet, each 3-person team has assigned roles, goals and objectives in developing their reasons for or objections to forming a bass fishing club.
+Within each team, one member will be the "Fishing Team", one the "School Administrator" and the other the "Boating Safety Officer".
+Have students perform online research from the links provided, and other sources, then have the teams discuss and develop their reasons to support or oppose forming the club.
+As part of their homework, students should watch and take notes on all four (4) videos associated with this topic.

 The worksheet provides instructions, references and research options for students to gather information.
-Inform each team that their Lead Pitch Person will make a formal presentation to the class during Session 3.
-Their presentation should be supported by factual research and some form of media (either video, poster, graphs, charts, images).
+Inform each team that one member will also prepare to give a presentation to present their team's Bass Club Pros & Cons to the class during Session 3.
+Their presentation should be supported by research and some form of media (either video, poster, graphs, charts, images).